 Imagine getting off the train at Union Station on your way to a Dodgers baseball game and, rather than hopping aboard a shuttle bus, walking into an enclosed glass gondola and gliding up to the stadium, gazing down at the traffic and scenery below.
-It might seem like a far-fetched solution to L.A.’s public transit woes, but a proposal for just such a tramway has become part of the conversation, with Mayor Garcetti telling the Los Angeles Times that the system could be fully operational by 2022.
+It might seem like a far-fetched solution to L.A.’s public transit woes, but Mayor Garcetti has told the Los Angeles Times that the system could be fully operational by 2022.
 Today, the project took one step forward, with Metro sending out a formal Request for Information to the firm that is proposing the idea.

 Aerial Rapid Transit Technologies—a company founded by Drew McCourt, the son former Dodgers owner Frank McCourt, who is also a major investor—submitted the plan through Metro’s Unsolicited Proposals policy.
 That policy allows private companies to submit ideas for major transit projects, and is intended to encourage creative, innovative approaches to the city’s transportation needs.
 All submitted proposals go through an initial evaluation phase, and then Metro picks out which ideas seem interesting enough to move on to a second phase of consideration.